 The therapeutic management of breast lymphoma is not as fully established as the treatment options for breast cancer, and some aspects remain a bit controversial.
-The first treatment priority for breast lymphoma is of course to determine whether the disease originates in the breast, or is systemic in nature.
-There are many different kinds of lymphoma, too many to be discussed here, but the kinds of lymphoma that form soft tissue masses in unusual locations such as the breast are generally more problematic to treat.
+The first treatment priority for breast lymphoma is to determine where the disease originates.
+This can be in the breast or systemic in nature.
+There are many different kinds of lymphoma, too many to discuss here.
+However, the types of lymphoma that form soft tissue masses in unusual locations, such as the breast, are more problematic to treat.
 However, there is usually some positive response to treatment.

 Treatment is similar to breast cancer

 The three main options for treatment are similar to breast cancers.
 Patients are usually treated either by surgical intervention alone (for localized breast tumors), surgery with chemotherapy, or surgery with radiation therapy and chemotherapy, a so-called multi-modal approach.

 Quite often, medics will withhold chemotherapy until there is evidence of a relapse.
 Sometimes chemo may be necessary if there is evidence that the lymphoma is systemic in nature.
 Surgery may be the best treatment for some breast lymphomas.
 However, some may be not need surgery at all, only radiation therapy.
 These tumors do tend to have the best prognosis.
 This is because the presentation was mild enough and found early enough that surgery and chemical therapy were not necessary.

 Stem cell transplantation is sometimes used